Public NTP/NTS Time Server

 Service area: Intended for use by clients in North America

-The GNSS receiver antenna is in a stationary position with a nearly unobstructed view of the sky, behind a thin non-metallic roof for protection.
-Its location has been surveyed-in for maximum accuracy.
+The Garmin 18x LVC GPS receiver provides 1 pulse per second (PPS) signal accurate to within 1μs of UTC(USNO).
+The receiver is in a stationary position with a nearly unobstructed view of the sky, behind a thin non-metallic roof for protection.

 NTP/NTS service is provided by chrony.
 GPS facilities are provided by gpsd.
 SSL certificates are provided by Let’s Encrypt Certificate Authority.